 5. ARTIFICIAL ADDITIVE

 Common Culprits: Breakfast cereals, processed foods containing fruit, lollies, ice cream Artificial means not found naturally in nature.
 And that means your body usually doesn’t have a way to process it.
-Ingredients like artificial coloring—which are made from petroleum (oil)—have been implicated in a host of health issues, from disrupting hormone function to causing hyperactivity in children, to tumor production in animal studies.
+Ingredients like artificial coloring—which are made from petroleum (oil)—have been implicated in a host of health issues, from disrupting hormone function to causing hyperactivity in children, to tumour production in animal studies.

-And a meta-analysis in the journal Alternative Therapies in Health and Medicine found that our immune system attempts to defend the body from these synthetic colorants, which activates the inflammatory cascade.
+And a meta-analysis in the journal Alternative Therapies in Health and Medicine found that our immune system attempts to defend the body from these synthetic colourants, which activates the inflammatory cascade.
 Another study by researchers at Georgia State University found that additives like emulsifying agents used to thicken foods can disrupt the bacterial makeup of the gut, leading to inflammation and weight gain in animals.
 The evidence in humans is sparse, but your best bet would still be to steer clear of these ingredients and stick to their natural counterparts.